The Origins of the Soviet-Afghan War

 Daoud failed to carry out acceptable economic and social reforms, and his February 1977 constitution did not alleviate the chronic political instability that afflicted Afghanistan.
 His attempts to oust suspected opponents from his government aroused resentment.
 When he tried to eliminate the PDPA in Spring 1978 by arresting its leaders, a bloody coup occurred and Daoud was killed.
 PDPA leader Nur Mohammad Taraki declared the establishment of the Democratic Republic of Afghanistan and announced himself as President, with Babrak Karmal as deputy Prime Minister.
 Hafizullah Amin also had a major role in the new government.

 Soon after seizing power, Taraki promoted the establishment of full women's rights and the implementation of land reform.
 The reforms threatened Afghan cultural traditions, and widespread resistance to them began in the summer of 1978.
 On 28 March 1979, with Taraki retaining some of his party posts, Hafizullah Amin became Prime Minister.
 Anarchy spread through the country and Amin asked for, and received, additional Soviet aid.
 A May 1979 top secret meeting of the Soviet Politburo describes the initial recommendation for this assistance (see below, Communication #1).
 Conditions continued to deteriorate, and on September 14, 1979, Taraki was killed in a confrontation with Amin's supporters.
-The fear that Amin was adopting an anti-Soviet attitude, revealed in a December 1979 top secret report on events in Afghanistan by Soviet ministers (see below, Communication #2), provoked the Soviet Union's intervention in Afghanistan.
+The fear that Amin was adopting an anti-Soviet attitude, which was revealed in a top secret report on events in Afghanistan by Soviet ministers (see below, Communication #2) in December 1979, provoked the Soviet Union's intervention in Afghanistan.
 Amin was killed three days later.
 Babrak Karmal returned from the Soviet Union and became the new Prime Minister, President of the Revolutionary Council and Secretary General of the PDPA.
 Widespread Mujaheedin resistance against Babrak's regime brought Soviet support to the embattled leader and initiated the Soviet-Afghan war.
 A June 1980 plenum of the Central Committee of the Communist Party (see below, Communication #3) expressed its attitude on the war and was partially echoed by an Afghan resistance leader.

 "The Americans want us to continue fighting but not to win, just to bleed the Russians."- Ismael Khan.
 Prominent Afghan Commander, who fought against the Russians in Herat.